TOGETHER WITH OUR TRAVEL PARTNER, IGT…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY

 Day 10 – Jerusalem at Leisure Enjoy a day at leisure to revisit a special site, pick up some last-minute bargains or just relax.
 We depart our hotel in the late afternoon for a special farewell dinner before our late evening flight back to the U.S.

-Day 11 – Tel Aviv / New York We arrive back in the U.S. with fond memories of our journey, and perhaps already making plans to return next year!
+Day 11 – Tel Aviv / U.S. We arrive back in the U.S. with fond memories of our journey, and perhaps already making plans to return soon!

-This sample itinerary may be customized before the tour by the tour leader, deleting and adding preferred sites.
+This sample itinerary illustrates many of the Christian and historical sites most groups wish to visit.
+We work with pastors/tour hosts before their tour to customize their itinerary according to their preferences.
 At times, certain changes may be made during the tour as coordinated with the guide, but some changes may incur extra costs.
-Every effort is always made to include every site on an itinerary, however the sightseeing sequence is subject to change due to flight arrival times, opening and closing times of sites, and local conditions.
+Every effort is made to include every site on an itinerary, however the sightseeing sequence is always subject to change due to flight arrival times, travel logistics, opening/closing times of sites, scheduled events, and local conditions.